 - Full coverage (from hotel preps til the end of reception)

 - Parents Album (optional)

-- AVP or Photo slideshow (to be played during the reception (comes with a fee for some)
+- AVP or Photo slideshow to be played during the reception (comes with a fee for some)

 - USB or DVD for all the raw and edited pics